kmakihara/cs109a-website/index.md

 ---
-title: The Case of the Italian Olives
+title: CS 109a Final Project: Crime
 ---

 This is the home page